 Now you can start to integrate with Exchange

 In the next guide, I will be showing you how to integrate OOS with Exchange Server.
-I hope you found this blog post helpful.
+I hope you found this blog post helpful on how to set up and Configure Office Online Server.
 Please let me know in the comment session if you have any questions.